Skip to main content

 Say you run a DTC brand, ship via UPS Ground, and export a daily "open orders" CSV from Shopify.
 The workflow:

-- Pivot: count rows by status.
-Your dashboard now shows how many are delivered, in transit, or in exception — no separate tool.
+4. Pivot: count rows by status.
+Your dashboard now shows how many are delivered, in transit, or in exception — no separate tool, always current.

-Setup time: under 30 minutes.
-Ongoing work per day: maybe 2 minutes to trigger bulk tracking.
+Setup time: under 10 minutes.
+Ongoing work per day: zero.

 Frequently asked questions